-This is extremely clever film making that follows its literary roots with reverence, providing a far more complex portrayal of teenage life than its given credit for.
+Carrie is extremely clever film making, following its literary roots with reverence, while providing a far more complex portrayal of teenage life than its given credit for.
 With horror interlaced with bodily change, sex, bullying and parental control.
 Carrie explores the youthful desire for power to control the situations around you, and the people hurting.
 Feelings engrained in the experience of teenagers who are victims of cruelty and isolation.
 Taking the dark experiences of school, and mixing them with the need to be accepted, popular and valued.
 Carrie twists school life into a web of pure horror.

 Far more than just a horror film, Carrie is a coming of age story with horrific conclusions.

 Stephen Daldry’s Billy Elliot provides us with a coming of age story that challenges the boundaries of masculinity in film.
 It is easy now to underestimate the power of this film on its release, especially in breaking down stereotypes of boys in dance.
 But Billy Elliot is a truly ground breaking coming of age picture.